The rules we live by

 Section 1.
 Name.
 This Section shall be known as the Entertainment and Sports Law Section of the State Bar of Texas.

-Section 3.
+Section 4.
 Termination of Membership.
 Any member of this Section whose annual dues shall be more than six months delinquent or who ceases to be a member in good standing of the State Bar of Texas shall thereupon cease to be a member of this Section.
+Any Associate Member who is found by a majority vote of the Council to have represented himself or herself as a member of the State Bar or as a member licensed by the State Bar shall thereupon cease to be an Associate Member of this Section.

 Section 2.
 Chairperson.
 The Chairperson shall preside at all meetings of the Council and at the annual meeting of the Section.
 He or she shall formulate and present at each annual meeting of the State Bar of Texas a report of the work of the Section for the then past year.
 He or she shall perform such other duties and acts as usually pertain to his or her office.